atsmith3/metroid/README.md

 # Metroid

-This was a final project for the Universiy of Illinois Electrical and Computer Engineering departments Digital Systems Lab (ECE 385).
+This was a final project for the Universiy of Illinois Electrical and Computer Engineering departments Digital Systems Lab Fall 2016 (ECE 385).
 We chose to recreate a version of the classic Metroid game for the Altera Cyclone IV FPGA.
 We used Verilog to draw the scene and C code targeting a Nios II embedded processor to control the sprites on screen.
-[Here is a video of the game in action.](http://youtube.com)
+[Here is a video of the game in action.](https://youtu.be/hJv3r6Vqefs)

 ## Built With